 Really?
 Google Image Search?

 I think I first came to this realization when I searched for a specific song on Google, and then clicked on the “Images” tab.
-More than likely, there was a song that I couldn’t find on any guitar site, so I happened to try something different.
+More than likely, there was a song I couldn’t find on any guitar site, so I happened to try something different.

 So, if you just can’t find the song you’re looking for on your favorite guitar site, it might be worth trying Google Image Search.